smaclell/smaclell.github.io/_drafts/figuring-out-flaky-tests.md

 Recently, I noticed tests near code I worked on being flaky.
 Sometimes they would fail and sometimes they would pass.
 There didn't seem to be any pattern.
 For all I knew it changed based on the time of day.
-On my last day before vacation I decided to dig into the tests to find a root cause.
+On my last day before vacation, I decided to dig into the tests to find a root cause.

 Start Obvious
 ===============================================================================